polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/01 - About Phosphorus Five.md

 Gutenberg was my philosophical inspiration while developing Phosphorus Five.
-Gutenberg's idea was to commoditize access to _"the word"_ (AKA; God) - While my idea is to allow you to use _"the word"_ to communicate with your computer, and have it do what you want it to do, without a cast of _"gurus"_ acting as intermediaries on your behalf, or some shady people spying on your data and privacy in the process.
+Gutenberg's idea was to commoditize access to _"the word"_ (AKA; God) - While my idea is to allow you to use _"the word"_ to communicate with your computer, and have it do what you want it to do, without a cast of _"gurus"_ acting as intermediaries on your behalf - Or some shady people spying on your data and privacy in the process.
 My vision can be summed up with the following sentence.

-> Facilitate for a distributed world wide web by simplifying the act of creating rich web applications
+> Facilitate for a secure and distributed world wide web by simplifying the act of creating rich web applications

 ### About the help system